Angel Tax: Exemption, Rate, Example

 Angel Tax Exemption

-Apart from this, there are some other criteria that your startup needs to fulfil to file the required declaration and returns for angel tax exemption.
-Take a look below for a brief overview.
+Apart from this, there are some other criteria that your startup needs to fulfill to file the required declaration and returns for angel tax exemption as below:

 • After issuing the shares, the startup's maximum paid-up capital and share premium should not exceed Rs 25 crore.